-One concern you might have about camping is whether you can still camp during the Coronavirus pandemic.
+One concern you might have about camping is whether you can still camp right.
 Will national parks and their facilities still be open?

 Since the situation changes, it’s best to get National Park Service updates about the park you’re interested in visiting.

-Many national parks remain open during the time of the Coronavirus pandemic, but you do need to follow CDC guidelines and recommendations from local regulators and state health authorities on safety information.
+Many national parks remain open, but you do need to follow guidelines and recommendations from local regulators and state health authorities on safety information.

 Camping Calms Your Mind and Renews Your Spirit

 Camping is a chance to experience nature more intimately, refresh your perspective, renew your hopes, discuss your aspirations, and spend quality time with your spouse, children, family, or friends.

 America has vast tracts of unspoiled public land and you have many choices of where to go.
 Trails abound above the timberlines and close to the sea.
 So pore over maps, read guidebooks and pull your camping gear out of storage.
 An alpine lake basin, a beach trail, and a deciduous forest await you.